 The sale will feature native plants that volunteers have propagated in the nursery on site for a variety of garden conditions.
 Native plants are a good choice for introducing into the home landscape for a number of reasons:

-Bring the whole family and explore the unique landscape that is CA&NC at Reflection Riding, with over twelve miles of trails, over one-thousand different species of flora and an incredible variety of animal life.
+Bring the whole family and explore the unique landscape that is Chattanooga Arboretum and Nature Center at Reflection Riding, with over thirteen miles of trails, over one-thousand different species of flora and an incredible variety of animal life.

 “We are anxious to share with our community the beauty, serenity and adventure to be found all on one site, right here, just minutes from downtown Chattanooga.”
 Dr. Paola Craddock, Greenhouse Manager said.
 “And we hope many people will take advantage of the free admission all weekend.”